-- Imposes no tangible cost to IDEA; - Does not unduly burden IDEA's technology resources; - Has no adverse effect on job performance or on student academic performance; and - Is not for commercial or political purposes.
+- Imposes no tangible cost to IPS; - Does not unduly burden IPS's technology resources; and - Has no adverse effect on job performance or on student academic performance.

-Email transmissions and other use of IDEA's technology resources are not confidential and can be monitored at any time to ensure appropriate use.
+Email transmissions and other use of IPS's technology resources are not confidential and can be monitored at any time to ensure appropriate use.

-IDEA may permit remote access to its network from the Internet on a limited basis for authorized staff.
-Users are expected to maintain the same security standards when operating IDEA computers or accessing the IDEA network remotely.
+IPS may permit remote access to its network from the Internet on a limited basis for authorized staff.
+Users are expected to maintain the same security standards when operating IPS computers or accessing the IPS network remotely.
 Access procedures and passwords are not to be shared with anyone.
 All policies and rules regarding network use apply to remote access.

-Employees who are authorized to use IDEA's technology and information resources are required to abide by the provisions of IDEA's acceptable use policy and administrative procedures.
+Employees who are authorized to use IPS's technology and information resources are required to abide by the provisions of IPS's acceptable use policy and administrative procedures.
 Failure to do so can result in suspension of access or termination of privileges and may lead to disciplinary and legal action.
 Employees with questions about technology and information resources can contact the IT department.